<img height="1" width="1" style="display:none" src="https://www.facebook.com/tr?id=1223437568524110&amp;ev=PageView&amp;noscript=1">

 How to apply for the Grant De Bonis Non (with Will Annexed)

-The Grant De Bonis Non is applied for through the Probate Registry, it is made on Form Cap A5C.
-However, the Probate Registry specifies that there are only three situations where the Grant De Bonis Non is needed:
+The Grant De Bonis Non is requested through the Probate Registry using Form Cap A5C.
+However, the Probate Registry outlines only three specific situations in which a Grant De Bonis Non is required:

-Ensure at least one of these situations are met before applying for the Grant De Bonis Non.
-GOV.UK currently states that Grant applications are taking approximately sixteen weeks to complete, and the Grant De Bonis Non may take longer depending on the level of case complexity, errors when submitting documents, and more.
+GOV.UK currently states that Grant applications are taking approximately twelve weeks to complete, and the Grant De Bonis Non may take longer depending on the level of case complexity, errors when submitting documents, and more.

 Why is it important to have a valid Will as an Executor?

-Another important complication to consider are contentious matters, this is because without a clear and legally binding document outlining the deceased person's wishes, there can be uncertainty and disputes among family members, and other beneficiaries regarding the distribution of assets and possessions.
-This makes it crucial for individuals to have a properly executed, valid Will to maintain the integrity of the chain of representation and reduce the potential for contention.
+Another important complication to consider are contentious matters, this is because without a clear and legally binding document outlining the deceased person's wishes, there can be uncertainty and disputes among family members and other beneficiaries, regarding the distribution of assets and possessions.
+This makes it crucial for individuals to have a properly executed and valid Will to maintain the integrity of the chain of representation and reduce the potential for contention.
 To learn more about the purpose and importance of a Will, read our blog.

 If you need help with probate, administering an estate, or understanding Trusts, contact us by filling in the form below or call our Client Services Team on 0300 303 9000.